Ryan Francis: Murder

-Francis was shot and killed about 3:30 a.m.
-May 13, 2006 while riding in a car in his hometown of Baton Rouge.
+Francis was shot and killed at about 3:30 a.m.
+May 13, 2006, while riding in a car in his hometown of Baton Rouge.
 As the vehicle pulled up to a stop light, the driver of another vehicle got out and opened fire.
 The shooter was identified as D'Anthony Norman Ford, also 19.
 According to the police report, Ford was driving an SUV and pulled in front of the car carrying Francis after recognizing the car's driver as someone he had been involved in a dispute with earlier that night, Francis was sitting in the back seat where he was shot multiple times; the two other occupants of the car identified Ford in a police line-up.
-On September 19, 2007 D'Anthony Ford was sentenced to life in prison without the possibility of probation or parole by District Court Judge Richard Moore.
+On September 19, 2007, D'Anthony Ford was sentenced to life in prison without the possibility of probation or parole by District Court Judge Richard Moore.

 Being honored

-Francis' funeral was held on May 20, 2006 at Greater King David Baptist Church, North Location in Baton Rouge, he was buried in nearby Southern Memorial Gardens.
+Francis' funeral was held on May 20, 2006, at Greater King David Baptist Church, North Location in Baton Rouge, he was buried in nearby Southern Memorial Gardens.
 Coach Tim Floyd and the USC Basketball team flew in to attend.
 NCAA rules permitted USC to pay for both the entire funeral expenses and the team's travel to Louisiana.
 USC established The Ryan Francis Endowed Scholarship in honor of Francis.

 For the 2006–2007 season, the Trojans Men's basketball team wore black #12 on their jerseys in honor of Francis.
 USC announced a tribute to Ryan Francis in a basketball game on March 17, 2007, the day that would have been Ryan's 20th birthday.
 The day was during the post-season tournament period in college basketball, and defying pre-season expectations, the USC basketball made it to the 2007 NCAA basketball tournament, and was placed in its first game on Friday, March 16.
-Honoring a promise to the memory of her son, Paulette Francis flew to Spokane, Washington to watch the Trojans basketball team play their first game in the NCAA Tournament, speaking to the team before their 77–60 victory over Arkansas.
+Honoring a promise to the memory of her son, Paulette Francis flew to Spokane, Washington, to watch the Trojans basketball team play their first game in the NCAA Tournament, speaking to the team before their 77–60 victory over Arkansas.